 Start With Flooring

 Whenever you begin to update any room in your home, it always pays to start with fresh flooring ideas as a foundational starting point.
-This will work to help you better define a space and will inform you
+This will work to help you better define a space and will inform you on colour schemes, furniture placement and scale, as well as working as an anchor to tie everything in the room together.

 Seek Out Heirloom Finds